pablopunk/dynamic-file-completion.vim/readme.md

 # Dynamic file completion

-> Native vim's file completion but relative to the current file
+> Vim's native file completion but relative to the current file

 ## Usage